khoa288/id-chip-reader/README.md

 ## Building and Installation

-To build and install the ID Chip Reader library, follow these steps:
+To build and install the library, follow these steps:

 1. Clone the repository: